klmnden/azure-docs.tr-tr/includes/vpn-gateway-faq-vnet-vnet-include.md

 Hayır.
 Sanal Ağdan Sanal Ağa trafiği akışı, İnternet üzerinden değil Microsoft Azure omurgası üzerinden sağlanır.

-### <a name="can-i-establish-a-vnet-to-vnet-connection-across-aad-tenants"></a>AAD kiracılar arasında VNet-VNet bağlantı kurmak?
+### <a name="can-i-establish-a-vnet-to-vnet-connection-across-aad-tenants"></a>ADD Kiracıları arasında Sanal Ağdan Sanal Ağa bağlantı kurabilir miyim?

-Evet, Azure VPN ağ geçitleri kullanarak VNet-VNet bağlantıları AAD kiracılar arasında çalışır.
+Evet, Azure VPN ağ geçitleri kullanılarak kurulan Sanal Ağdan Sanal Ağa bağlantılar ADD Kiracılarında çalışır.

 ### <a name="is-vnet-to-vnet-traffic-secure"></a>Sanal Ağdan Sanal Ağa trafiği güvenli mi?